2007–08 NBA season

-The 2007–08 NBA season was the 62nd season of the National Basketball Association.
+The 2007–08 NBA season was the 62nd season of the National Basketball Association (NBA).
 The Boston Celtics defeated the Los Angeles Lakers 131–92 to win the 2008 NBA Finals, four games to two.
-The 2007 NBA draft was held on June 28, 2007 and Greg Oden was selected first overall by the Portland Trail Blazers.
-However, he missed the entire season due to knee surgery.
+The 2007 NBA draft was held on June 28, 2007, and Greg Oden was selected first overall by the Portland Trail Blazers.
+However, he missed the entire season due to right knee surgery.

 This season was notable for being one of the most competitive Western Conference playoff races in NBA history.
-Up until April 4, 2008, not a single Western Conference team had secured a playoff spot, and the 8th-seeded team was a mere 6.5 games behind the 1st seed.
+Up until April 4, 2008, not a single Western Conference team had secured a playoff spot, and the eighth-seeded team was a mere 6.5 games behind the first seed.
 Additionally, the quality of the teams ensured that the Golden State Warriors finished with the highest winning percentage of any non-playoff team in NBA history since the switch to the eight-team playoff format, beating out the 2000–01 Houston Rockets.
 This was later tied by the 2013–14 Phoenix Suns.
 The all-time record is held by the 1971–72 Phoenix Suns (49–33), which was during the four-team playoff era.